vrugtehagel/YoutubePls/README.md

 - Create a file in `content/features/` using the feature name, e.g. `content/features/mute-ads.js`.
 - Add the file to the `content_scripts` in `manifest.json`.
 - Set a default in `service-worker.js`.
 For example, add `muteAds: true` to the list of defaults.
+- Add a toggle and a description in `popup/index.html` (the data-option attribute should match the name given to the service-worker in the previous step).
 - Now, time for the functionality.
 All of it should be written in the previously created file.

 How do you write a new feature?
 It's easy!
 Here's the boilerplate feature file: